 Verify that your Single Sign-On setup for Federated IDs is compliant with the requirements for ATS.

-If your server is not compliant, update your servers to support the App Transport Security requirements before January 1, 2017 in order to continue your access to Adobe iOS applications using Federated IDs.
+If your server is not compliant, update your servers to support the App Transport Security requirements before to continue your access to Adobe iOS applications using Federated IDs.
 If you're using a third-party Identity Provider service, contact your service provider with this information.

 SSL labs (which has become the industry standard for measuring security of TLS configuration) has a check for ATS compliance.
 To verify compliance, do the following: